amqzong/Query-Patient-Information-TCGA/README.md

 # Description

 Given an existing TCGA dataset, queries patients by demographic or gender and adds the new information to an existing matrix of features.

 This code was written for a project to identify which mutations in cancer patients are promising targets for gene therapy treatments.
-This project was conducted in the Rabadan lab at Columbia Medical Center in New York, NY.
-See "Summer 2018 Report - Amanda Zong (Rabadan Lab)" for more details.
+This project was conducted during the Summer of 2018 in the Rabadan lab at Columbia Medical Center in New York, NY.

+For more information on the project and results, see the paper attached entitled "ProjectSummary_BoostingTOBIPerformance.pdf."

 # Files